Dylan Mulvaney: 'My First Pride as a Trans Woman Felt Honest & Free'

 I receive hundreds of messages from youth and adults, all expressing their gender identity hopes and dreams to me, and while I can’t respond to every message, knowing that my videos may give someone the confidence to live their truth is reason enough to continue.

-Dylan Mulvaney (she/they) is a trans actress, comedian, and content creator living in Los Angeles.
-Previously touring with Broadway's Book of Mormon as "Elder White," she turned to social media to find creativity once the pandemic hit.
-She now has over 3 million followers on TikTok, where she highlights her trans-gender journey in a series titled "Days of Girlhood," which has received over 200million views.
+Dylan Mulvaney is a trans actress, comedian, and content creator living in Los Angeles, California.
+Previously touring with Broadway’s Book of Mormon as “Elder White,” she turned to social media to find creativity once the pandemic hit.
+She now has over 10 million followers on TikTok, where she highlights her transgender journey in a series titled “Days of Girlhood,” which has received hundreds of millions of views.
 Dylan is currently writing and developing scripted content, and her greatest hope is to bring trans and non-binary stories to the stage and screen.

 A version of this article was originally published in The Pride Edition of the Goodnewspaper.